kaushik2022/Software-Testing-Laboratory/EXP6.md

 7. Stop the program.
 ### Program:
 def Palindrome(string):
-    # Check if the string is a palindrome
     for i in range(0, int(len(string) / 2)):
         if string[i] != string[len(string) - i - 1]:
             return False
     return True

-# Taking input from the user
 s = input("Enter a string: ")
 c = 1

-# Check if the input contains only alphabetic characters
 for i in s:
     if not i.isalpha():
         c = 0

-# If the input is invalid
 if c == 0:
     print("Enter a valid string")
 else: